 The Conqueror Who Got Conquered: The Wolf and the Dove by Kathleen Woodiwiss

-The medieval atmosphere is immersive on audio — narrators who do this one well make the castle walls feel real, the landscape feel present, and the historical distance feel like texture rather than obstacle.
-It is a title worth hearing rather than simply reading.
+The medieval atmosphere is immersive in audio — narrators who do this one well make the castle walls feel real, the landscape feel present, and the historical distance feel like texture rather than obstacle.
+The formality of the period language, handled well, adds to rather than detracting from the emotional accessibility of the characters.

 He thought he was keeping her.
 She was the one who stayed.
 Those are two different things, and the difference between them is the whole story.
-The Wolf and the Dove is one of the places where that story was first told in the way that romance readers came to know it.
+The Wolf and the Dove is one of the places where that story was first told at this scale, in this way, for an audience that recognized immediately what it was being given.

 Leave a Comment